The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 1. Use it as a gap closer to increase your uptime.
 2. Use within Inner Release.
 3. Use to manipulate your Beast Gauge according to the fight.
-4. Use at the end of the fight, if you have less than 50 gauge and Upheaval is on cooldown
+4. Use at the end of the fight, if you have less than 50 gauge and Upheaval is on cooldown.

 ### Infuriate